mbishaey/mbishaey.github.io/about.md

 published: true
 ---

 My name is Michael Bishaey.
-I have worked in Cyber Security for last 6 years for a major UK Telcom company.
+I have been working in Cyber Security for last 6 years for a major UK Telcom company.

-The majority of my time working in cyber security has been in 3rd line/CERT type roles as an escalation point for high priority incidents.
-This has also included a lot of threat hunting and in my current role a lot of focus on malware analysis and reverse engineering.
+The majority of my time in the field has been in a 3rd line/CERT type roles as an escalation point for high priority incidents.
+My job also includes threat hunting and lot of focus on malware analysis and reverse engineering.

+I also have a great interest in red/purple team tactics and techniques and I try to learn ethical hacking when I have some spare time.

-I think there is real value in sharing knowledge amongst the cyber security community which is why I decided to setup this site, I will be sharing some of the work I do whether it's malware related or any of the other stuff that i think is particluarly cool/useful relating to incident response.
+I believe there is real value in sharing knowledge amongst the cyber security community which is why I decided to set up this blog.
+I will be sharing some of the work that I do and some of the exciting things I learn whether it's malware analysis or ethical hacking that i think is particluarly cool.

+I hope you find the content of this blog useful and if you have any questions please do get in touch.

 Michael